Enabling Deep Learning-based Physical-layer Secret Key Generation for FDD-OFDM Systems in Multi-Environments: Conclusion

 \section{Conclusion}

-In this paper, aiming at the problem of inapplicability of deep learning model caused by environment changes, we formulated this problem as a learning-based problem, i.e., using knowledge from source environments to learn the feature mapping in the new environments, and proposed a DTL algorithm and a meta-learning algorithm to achieve fast key generation in multi-environment for FDD-OFDM systems.
+In this paper, aiming at the problem of inapplicability of deep learning model caused by environmental changes, we formulated this problem as a learning-based problem, i.e., using knowledge from source environments to learn the feature mapping in the new environments, and proposed a DTL algorithm and a meta-learning algorithm to achieve fast key generation in multi-environment for FDD-OFDM systems.
 Simulation results showed that both algorithms can effectively improve the performance of generated keys in new environments.
-When the SNR=20 dB, the KERs of the keys generated by the DTL and meta-learning algorithms were reduced by 38.8\% and 52.9\%, respectively, compared with the method without adaptation (the direct algorithm) in the new environments.
-In addition, the complexity analysis showed that the meta-learning algorithm consumed less time and lower CPU and GPU resources for training than the DTL algorithm.
-Furthermore, the complexity analysis showed that the meta-learning algorithm consumed less time and less CPU and GPU resources than the DTL algorithm in the training stage, and these costs were acceptable in real-world applications.
+When the SNR=20 dB, the KERs of the keys generated by the DTL and meta-learning algorithms were reduced by 73.14\% and 77.3\%, respectively, compared with the method without adaptation (the direct algorithm) in the new environments.
+The complexity analysis showed that the meta-learning algorithm consumed less time than the DTL algorithm in the training stage, and these costs were acceptable in real-world applications.
+In addition, we built a USRP SDR-based testbed and verified the performance of the learning-based FDD-OFDM key generation method using real-world data for the first time.
+The results show that the proposed algorithm can significantly reduce the KER of generated keys, and only 80 samples in the new environment can reduce KER to 10\%.

 \begin{IEEEbiography}[{ }]{Xinwei Zhang} received the M.Eng degree in computer technology from Southeast University, Nanjing, China, in 2022.
+He is currently pursuing the Ph.D. degree with the Department of Electrical and Electronic Engineering, The Hong Kong Polytechnic University, Hong Kong.

 From April 2021 to September 2021, he was a Research Assistant with the Department of Computing, The Hong Kong Polytechnic University.
-His research interests include physical-layer security, secret key generation, blockchain and AI security. \end{IEEEbiography}
+His research interests include physical-layer security and adversarial machine learning. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Guyue Li} (Member, IEEE) received the B.S. degree in information science and technology and the Ph.D. degree in information security from Southeast University, Nanjing, China, in 2011 and 2017, respectively.